How to Make Your Own Inexpensive Contractor Stamps

 - Chartpak blender marker, found at an art or craft store, or from Amazon.com

-- Optional eraser to rub the print (this works best).
+- An eraser to rub the print (for best results).

 STEP 1: RECREATE THE STAMP DESIGN

-Recreate the stamp design using software such as Photoshop or InDesign, and I highly recommend using accurate Civil War fonts from the New Blazing Star Press.
+Recreate the stamp design in software like Photoshop or InDesign, and I highly recommend using accurate Civil War fonts from the New Blazing Star Press.
 It's best to have a straight-on photo of the original stamp with measurements to copy it as closely as possible.
-Or, email me photos and measurements of the original and I'll make it for you, if in exchange I can post it below for others to use.
+Or, email me photos and measurements and I'll make it for you, if in exchange I can post it below for others to use.

 STEP 2: PRINT OR PHOTOCOPY THE MIRRORED DESIGN

-Print a MIRRORED version of your design – it MUST be printed in TONER from a laser printer or made from a copy on a photocopier.
-This will NOT work with prints from a standard household ink-jet printer.
-Make several prints so you can practice before doing your final one.
+Print a MIRRORED version of your design – it MUST be printed in TONER from a laser printer or copied on a photocopier.
+This process will NOT work with prints from an ink-jet printer.
+Make several prints so you can practice on scraps before doing your final one.

 STEP 3: PREPARE TO TRANSFER THE DESIGN

-You'll need a Chartpak blender marker, which can be found at an art or craft store, or from Amazon.com.
-Cut out your mirrored design, giving yourself a decent margin around the edges to secure it while doing the transfer.
+You'll need a Chartpak blender marker, which can be found at an arts and crafts store or from Amazon.com.
+Cut out your print, allowing a decent margin to tape it down.

 STEP 4: WET THE TRANSFER

-Have your fabric on a hard flat surface like a kitchen counter top.
-Tape the design face-down onto your fabric with masking tape.
-Holding the design firmly in place, and run the blender marker over the entire back of the design if it's small, or do one line at a time on larger designs (the chemical dries quickly and it must be wet when doing the transfer).
+Place your fabric on a hard flat surface like a kitchen counter top.
+Tape the print face-down onto your fabric with masking tape.
+Hold it firmly in place and run the blender marker generously over it.
+(The chemical dries quickly, so you can do the entire print at once if it's small, or do a little bit at a time if it's larger.)

 STEP 5: APPLY THE TRANSFER